leejoonli/code-every-day/log.md

 ## Thoughts

 Didn't realize when you divide a len() in Python, it returns as a decimal.
 Need to learn more about the [:] Python syntax.

+# Day 126 (6/20/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to remove elements from one list based off the elements in another list.

+## Thoughts

+Did a for loop with a filter and .__ne__ which was cool but the other solutions were so much simpler and more in line with Python coding.
+A single line return with a loop in the brackets.